zold-io/blog.zold.io/_posts/2019/03/2019-03-31-data-immutability.md

 and decides what to do with the transactions found.
 Outgoing transactions get into the resulting copy with a simple validation: their RSA signatures must match the public RSA key of the wallet.
-In other words, if the owner of the wallet has singed the transaction, we trust it.
+In other words, if the owner of the wallet has signed the transaction, we trust it.
 That's it.

 Of course, if you signed too many of them, and your total balance of the wallet after we merge them all together is negative, the entire merge